 2. Atrial Fibrillation (AFib)

-The most common answer to the question of why does my heart feel like it’s quivering is AFib itself.
+The most common answer to the question of why my heart feel like it’s quivering is AFib itself.
 AFib stands for atrial fibrillation.
 As the Centers for Disease Control and Prevention (CDC) explain, AFib affects between 2.7 and 6.1 million American adults.
 Moreover, this number is expected to increase in the future.

 This condition causes the heartbeat to be irregular, and the heart rate to speed up.
 Often, people refer to the sensation as if there is a butterfly in their chest.